 - Like most energy companies, the vast majority of SWN’s existing proved reserves are likely to be produced within 10–15 years.5

 - Regulations or practices focused on mitigating climate change can affect demand by limiting the amount of natural gas that can be consumed or encouraging consumption as a substitute for higher-carbon fuels.
-As a simple matter of economics, should demand fall, the reserves with the lowest marginal cost of production are the most likely to continue producing.
+As a simple matter of economics, should demand fall, the reserves with the lowest marginal cost of production are the most likely to continue producing

-- Currently producing reserves – reserves with wells in place and connected to pipelines, which comprise more than 50 percent of the reserves shown in SWN’s year-end 2019 SEC filings – are likely to continue producing, because the marginal cost of producing from existing wells is small.
+- Currently producing reserves – reserves with wells in place and connected to pipelines, which comprise more than 50 percent of the reserves shown in SWN’s year-end 2019 SEC filings – are likely to continue producing, as the marginal cost of producing from existing wells is small.

-- SWN’s core nonproducing reserves are in the Appalachian Basin, which, as the figure below shows, has some of the lowest break-even production costs in the United States, the only market where SWN operates.
+- SWN’s core nonproducing reserves are in the Appalachian Basin, which, as the figure below shows, has some of the lowest breakeven production costs in the United States, the only market where SWN operates.

-Thus, even if prices fall due to higher production or lower demand, SWN’s core assets are among the most likely to continue producing and to be developed.
+Thus even if prices fall due to higher production or lower demand, SWN’s core assets are among the most likely to continue producing and to be developed.

 In the IEA’s World Energy Outlook 2019, three scenarios were presented: “Current Policies,” “Stated Policies” and “Sustainable Development.”

-The Current Policies Scenario assumes there are no changes in current climate policy.
+The Current Policies scenario assumes there are no changes in current climate policy.
 The Stated Policies Scenario incorporates today’s global policy intentions and targets, and the Sustainable Development Scenario (SDS) meets sustainable energy goals in full, requiring rapid and substantive changes across all parts of the energy system.
 This scenario proposes a path fully aligned with the Paris Agreement by holding the rise in global temperatures to below 2°C.

 With respect to the Sustainable Development Scenario, the IEA reports:

-… investment in both new and existing sources of natural gas supply is needed.
+“… investment in both new and existing sources of natural gas supply is needed.
 Investment in current sources of production slows the natural decline rate to the annual loss of supply….
-Investment in new fields is then also required to ensure a smooth balance between supply and demand.7
+Investment in new fields is then also required to ensure a smooth balance between supply and demand.”7